 - Penal Code 288a PC – oral copulation with a minor,

-- Penal Code 288.2 PC – send harmful matter to seduce minor,
+- Penal Code 288.2 PC – send the harmful matter to seduce minor,

 - Penal Code 288.3 PC - contact minor to commit a felony,

-- Penal Code 288.4 PC – arrange meeting with child for lewd purpose,
+- Penal Code 288.4 PC – arrange a meeting with the child for lewd purposes,

 - Penal Code 288.5 PC - continuous sexual abuse of a child,

-- Penal Code 289 PC - forcible sexual penetration with foreign object,
+- Penal Code 289 PC - forcible sexual penetration with a foreign object,

 - Penal Code 290 PC - sex offender registration,